nlapshin/test-proxy-puppeteer/README.md

 PROXY_PASSWORD=password #  # if need
 `

 3. Run `npm run start`.
-And you show your proxy IP address in your console.
+And you see your proxy IP address in your console.